Where are the pins made?

 3. Within 24-48 hrs, we will be provided a digital proof from the factory that shows the mold lines and details.
 If approved, they move forward to schedule the pins or we can request changes and get new proofs.
 Nothing moves to production without your approval.

-5. We will get notified of shipping date and update you on estimated arrival time.
+5. I will get notified of shipping date and update you on estimated arrival time.

-6. Once they arrive to us, we snap a quick picture for you to email you and update tracking via paypal and email.
+6. Once they arrive to me, I snap a quick picture for you to email you and update tracking via paypal and email.

-7. The pins ship same day they arrive to PGS and ship priority mail to you(2-3 days in transit) and that's included in your pricing.
+7. The pins ship same day they arrive to me and ship priority mail to you(2-3 days in transit) and that’s included in your pricing.